ViscousTests/website/content/docs/random-ideas.md

 draft: true
 ---

+# "System 1" Chatbot

+A chatbot that simulates talking to the "system 1" part of the brain only as described in "Thinking, Fast and Slow".

 # Water Saving Toilet

 Make a toilet where urine is redirected (like a composting toilet) into a